Corporate Tax Framework

 3. Compliance and Reporting Requirements

 Corporate tax frameworks impose compliance obligations, such as filing periodic tax returns, maintaining records, and disclosing specific financial information.
-Some frameworks require additional disclosures for transactions involving related parties to prevent tax base erosion and profit shifting.
+Some frameworks require additional disclosures for transactions involving related parties to prevent tax base erosion.

 4. Tax Credits and Incentives